chesko256/SimplyKnock/README.md

 * **Has this mod been cleaned with TES5Edit?**
 Yes.

+* **How is this mod different from *"Knock Knock"*?**
+There are many differences.
+Primarily: Simply Knock can determine if the owners are home, while Knock Knock does not.
+See "How It's Different", above.

 * **Does this mod include an MCM translated into my language?**
 A machine translation of the MCM is included with the mod for your convenience for all languages that SkyUI supports, to ensure that the widest number of non-English users can more-or-less navigate the mod's options.
 A real translation is most likely desirable; reach out to your favorite translator, or feel free to translate it yourself.